The Pros and Cons of Ethanol

 Ethanol and Corn Subsidies

 Ethanol producers received generous subsidies of 45 cents per gallon of ethanol produced prior to 2012.
 However, there was no slowdown in ethanol production after that year.
-There continues to be a great deal of debate over government required ethanol in gasoline and subsidized corn production for the biofuel in the U.S.
+There continues to be a great deal of debate over government-required ethanol in gasoline and subsidized corn production for the biofuel in the United States.

 Decision on Ethanol

 There are two sides to the ethanol debate.
-One one hand, ethanol is a cleaner burning fuel than gasoline, and it lowers the price of gas at the pumps so long as corn prices are low.
-On the other hand, the amount of corn used in producing ethanol impacts all consumers.
+On one hand, ethanol is a cleaner burning fuel than gasoline and it lowers the price of gasoline as long as corn prices are low.
+However, the amount of corn used in producing ethanol impacts all consumers.
 The price of corn is likely higher than it would be without the ethanol requirement.
 Plus, there are other energy alternatives, such as natural gas, solar power, and wind power, which are all also cleaner long-term environmental solutions than petroleum.

 The Ethanol Mandate and Politics

 Ethanol is a highly political topic in the United States when it comes to the mandate as a gasoline additive.
-There are likely to be variations in the mandate depending upon which political party, Democrat or Republican is in power over time.
-One thing is for sure, the environmental benefits of ethanol will always be a topic of debate in the U.S. Ethanol is also an important fuel source in other nations.
-In Brazil, the world’s largest producer of sugar cane, sugar-based ethanol is an important biofuel that powers many automobiles.
+There are likely to be variations in the mandate depending on which political party is in power.
+The environmental benefits of ethanol will always be a topic of debate in the United States.
+Ethanol is also an important fuel source in other nations.
+In Brazil, the world’s largest producer of sugar cane, sugar-based ethanol is an important biofuel that is used to power many automobiles.